DesnLee/Telegram-Forward-Bot/README.md

 - You can reply to the forwarded message to reply to the original message, currently supports text, stickers, photos.
 - Reply  `!ban` or `!unban` to a forwarded message will add/remove someone to the blacklist, and when someone is blacklisted, the bot will not forward his/her messages to you.
 - Reply  `!info` to a forwarded message will show you the userinfo whose sent the message.
-- Reply "!del" or "!del all" to a message you sent earlier and the message will be deleted from the chat history between the bot and you and the sender of the message.
+- Reply `!del` or `!del all` to a message you sent earlier and the message will be deleted from the chat history between the bot and you and the sender of the message.
 -